Xunnamius/isomorphic-json-fetch/README.md

 // If you're cool enough to be using TypeScript, you can define your return type { json } = await fetch<{ expected?: 'value' | 'eulav' }>('/api/that-endpoint');

+// Also, if you want to use the normal unfetch/node-fetch, it can be imported
+// via `unfetch`
+import { fetch, unfetch } from 'isomorphic-json-fetch'
 ```

 Instead of passing method choice through a configuration option, this package